osamascience96/ASP.NET/README.md

      https://crmbrain.io/

   2. Fotisto Content Creation Project
      - I have worked as a Software Engineer in this project under the guiance of the seniors of this project.
-I was mostly responsible for handling dashboard and other tasks related to annonymous interface of the users.
+I was mostly responsible for handling dashboard and other tasks related to different interfaces of the users.
      - The Project creates a good communication with data between the client and the professional where the professional can create the work portfolio and the client can create a project and in it, the user can hire professionals for different events.
      ![Fotisto Image](fotisto_project_snippet.PNG)
      https://dev.fotisto.co/#

   3. Financial Solution
-     - I am currently working as a Frontend Developer in this project for a local body.
+     - I have worked on Financial Solution Project under the guidance of the seniors of this project.
+The project was created on scratch.
+I worked on both as a frontend and backend developer.

 ## Note
    I Push my experiement Projects on Github for safe records and to relearn my experiments again in the near future.